bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 `--point` and `--range-field` are not exclusive.
 You can execute both point and range queries in your application.

 There are some constraints upon the values (values that you provide with the `--value` option) for which range queries can be executed:

 1. The value has to be a complex type, i.e., Avro or Proto.
-The reason is the Range Index is built over the topic key and a field.
+The reason is the range andex is built over the topic key and a field.
 2. The field type over which you want to execute queries has to be a `Long` or `Int`.

 When you execute the command (`quick topic ...`), a request is sent to the manager, which prepares the deployment of a mirror called `rating-range` with a range index.
 Two indexes are created behind the scenes:

-1. Range Index over the topic key (here, the `userId`) and `rating`.
+1. Range index over the topic key (here, the `userId`) and `rating`.
-2. Point Index only over the topic key (`userId`).
+2. Point index only over the topic key (`userId`).

 If you are interested in details of range query processing, you can visit [Range queries details](https://bakdata.github.io/quick/0.7/developer/range-queries-details/) in the Developer guide section.

-## 2. Define a range in the GraphQL query type
+## Define a range in the GraphQL query type

 The second step is defining a range in the GraphQL query type.
 Using the UserPurchase type mentioned above, you could proceed as follows:

 ```graphql
 type Query {